Whittier Regional Vocational Technical High School

 Whittier Regional Vocational Technical High School, also known as “Whittier Tech” and/or “Big Whittier,” was founded in 1972.

+Location and staff

 Located in the city of Haverhill, MA, United States, the school currently serves about 1400 students, with a 12:1 student-teacher ratio.
 It serves many surrounding cities and towns primarily in the northern section of Essex County, accepting students from Haverhill, Newburyport, Newbury, West Newbury, Rowley, Amesbury, Merrimac, Georgetown, Groveland, Ipswich and Salisbury.

+Naming

 The school was named in honor of local resident, Quaker poet, and slavery abolitionist John Greenleaf Whittier.
 Alongside this school, there is also a middle school called “J. G. Whittier Middle School” located in Haverhill also named after the poet.